mmaroti/jnisat/README.md

 the operating system links and loads the native solver library (picosat, minisat) that is actually doing the work.
-The [Solver.java](src/jnisat/Solver.java) interface provides a unified incremental SAT solver interface to MiniSat and PicoSat (and Sat4J).
+The [Solver.java](src/jnisat/Solver.java) interface provides a unified incremental SAT solver interface to MiniSat and PicoSat (and Sat4J version 2.3.1).
 See the simple [Validate.java](src/jnisat/Validate.java) application for basic usage.

 ## Installation